DelphinusLab/delphinus-slack-alert/README.md

 Collaborators could add other members as new collaborator in https://app.slack.com/app-settings/T03F10P1LSH/A03RBC2LR1D/collaborators.

+Note: Do Not push the token to a public github repo as it would be detected by Slack the then be disabled automatically.

 - timePeriod: The allowed repeat interval(unit: second).

 This bot would fetch history messages and avoid sending repeat messages within the given time period.